 - Create an online InfoSnap account.
 You will need an e-mail address for this process.
 If you do not have an e-mail account, you may use free services such as Yahoo Mail, G-Mail, Microsoft Outlook, etc.

 - Follow all prompts and answer questions as required.

 - Recommendation forms will be populated for each discipline that is selected for audition.
 Students are permitted to audition for up to three arts disciplines.

-- You may save your online application at any time and return later by logging in with your InfoSnap account, but make sure to submit your application by February 1st.
+- You may save your online application at any time and return later by logging in with your InfoSnap account, but make sure to submit your application by the deadline.

 - All materials listed on the checklist (transcripts, residency, recommendations, etc.) at the conclusion of the online submission must be mailed to the school address provided.
 Click Here to download additional copies of supplement forms as seen in the online application.

 - If selected, you will receive an invitation for on-site interview and audition.
 Prepare to attend Audition Weekend by having your student portfolio ready.
 For a list if things to prepare for, please view our programs of study.

 - After Auditions Day/Weekend, scores will be tallied based on a rubric scale.
 After a few weeks, you’ll receive an official status notification via mail.
 Good luck to all of the applicants!

 Please gather and mail the following documents to the Admissions Office for processing after the submission of your online application.
 These forms will be included in your audition application file.